-In Scotland, admission tests are used by some universities as part of the application process for medical, dentistry and law degrees.
+In Scotland, admission tests are used by some universities as part of the application process for law degrees.
 The information that follows outlines what these tests are and where you can find more details.

 This is the test used by some universities as part of the entry requirements to law degrees.
 Currently, the only university in Scotland to use this is the University of Glasgow.